 One or more Howard L. McKee Ecology Residents will be selected each year.
 Special attention will be given to projects that will directly benefit from proximity to the Oregon coast, the Cascade Head Scenic Research Area, the Salmon River Estuary and/or United States Forest Service Experimental Forest lands.
 Ecology-inspired and interdisciplinary collaborations will also be considered.

-No laboratory equipment is provided, but researchers are invited to bring their own equipment if it can be accommodated.
-There is the possibility to partner with the Hatfield Marine Science Center as part of the Oregon State University's Marine Studies Initiative, as well as access to other academic, scientific, and research resources in the region.
+No laboratory or other equipment is provided, but scientists are invited to bring their own equipment if it can be accommodated.
+There is the possibility to partner with the Hatfield Marine Science Center as part of the Oregon State University's Marine Studies Initiative, and to tap into other academic, scientific and research resources in the region.

-Please include any combination of images and text that reflects your most current work.
+Please include any combination of images, text, videos or other files or links representative of your most current and relevant work.
 Please include any combination of up to 4-6 images (if applicable) and up to 2 writing samples of a maximum of 10 pages each.

-Howard L. McKee was an environmentalist, architect, urban planner, and a visionary with a deep concern for the Cascade Head Scenic Research Area and its environs.
+Howard L. McKee was an environmentalist, architect, urban planner and visionary with a deep concern for the Cascade Head Scenic Research Area and its environs.
 Howard's vision and commitment has influenced the Sitka Center's ecology programming for decades, and this residency is offered in his memory through the generosity of the McKee family.
-Learn about Howard McKee's life and work.